Lookman scores, Zambo Anguissa bags assist in Fulham loss to Manchester United | Goal.com

 The defeat condemned the Cottagers to the bottom three on the league table after gathering 12 points from 18 games.

-Lookman will hope to continue his spackling performances when Fulham take Burnley in a FA Cup tie on Sunday.
+Lookman will hope to continue his sparkling performances when Fulham take on Burnley in an FA Cup tie on Sunday.